bluss/pyproject-local-kernel/FAQ.md

 but you hardcode that you're using `uv run`.

-This example does more or less the same as what `pyproject-local-kernel` does, but without the indirections (and without the error handling).
+This example does more or less the same as what `pyproject-local-kernel` does, but without the error handling and configurability:

 ```json